bluescan/tacentview/docs/cli.md

 Spreads (copies) the green (G) channel of each pixel into the red and blue channels.
 Spread always taks in a single channel and spreads it to the RGB channels of the image.\
 \
 \
-**Example 26 - Spread G Channel into R and B**
+**Example 26 - Set Channels to Intensity**
 ```
-tacentview -ca --op channel[spread,G]
+tacentview -ca --op channel[intens,RGB]
 ```
-Spreads (copies) the green (G) channel of each pixel into the red and blue channels.
-Spread always taks in a single channel and spreads it to the RGB channels of the image.
+Computes the intensity of every pixel and sets the RGB components to the intensity value.
+This can be used to create greyscale images.
+You may set any combination of RGBA channels -- in all cases RGB is used to compute the intensity.

 ---
 ## Usage